Vote David Rory O’Connor

 Leading St.Anthony’s High School “up the Avenue” on St.Patricks Day March 17th, 2012 is Donal Buckley, Athletic Director of St. Anthony’s High School (New York), and grandson of Michael and Hanorah (Horan, Rathmore) Buckley, Park, Knocknagree.
 Even though we’re on the other side of “the pond,” our Irish heritage lives on! [with thanks to Mairin Fogarty (<email>)]

 The death has occurred of Mella O’Leary (neé Murphy) of Knocknagree & Christy O’Leary (Plant Hire Ltd. Passed away peacefully on Saturday 21st April.
 Reposing at O’Leary’s Funeral Parlour, Knocknagree on Saturday from 5.30pm – 8pm.
 Removal on Sunday at 8 pm to Christ The King Church, Knocknagree.
-Requiem Mass on Monday at 12 noon followed by burial in the adjoining Cemetery. … continue reading the full article “Death Notice: Mella O’Leary, Knocknagree”
+Requiem Mass on Monday at 12 noon followed by burial in the adjoining Cemetery. [read more …] “Death Notice: Mella O’Leary, Knocknagree”

 Dear Friends, I’m a historian from Wellington, NZ, commissioned to write a biography of Daniel Long, who was head of the Public Service Association, this country’s largest public sector union, from 1960 until his death in 1976.